MissTeapot/LGBT-Wikis/github_wiki/ftm/index.md

 ***
 **Legal changes**
 If you wish to change your legal name and gender, the process may involve fees.
 In some places, a gender change requires a letter from your doctor or surgeon, which you may be charged for.
 You may be required to pay to publish a notice of your name change in a local newspaper.
-Also, once you have the legal change you will want to update all your identification documents (e.g. passport(https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/ and these may require additional fees to update.
+Also, once you have the legal change you will want to update all your identification documents (e.g. passport) and these may require additional fees to update.
 If you’re planning to change both name and gender, you can save money by waiting to do both at the same time, so you only pay for one replacement passport.
-For info on legal costs where you live, see [Country-Specific Resources].md)ftm/index#wiki_country-specific_resources.
+For info on legal costs where you live, see [Country-Specific Resources](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/ftm/index#wiki_country-specific_resources.md).

 ***
 ***What are some ways I can save more of my income to finance my transition?***